 Twenty-Six Martyrs Museum and Monument, Religious museum in Nagasaki, Japan

-In 1597, a ruler ordered the execution of 26 Christians including three children at Nishizaka Hill as part of a broader ban on the faith.
-This act intensified decades of religious suppression that would continue long afterward.
+In 1597, a Japanese ruler ordered the execution of 26 Christians, among them three children, on Nishizaka Hill as part of a broad ban on the faith.
+The museum and monument were opened in 1962, more than three centuries after the execution.

 The community of curious travelers